obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 It consists of markdown files, which [Jekyll](https://jekyllrb.com/) will transform into web pages that you can view at <https://obsidian-tasks-group.github.io/obsidian-tasks/> .
 In the simplest case, you can update the existing markdown file and create a pull request (PR) with your changes.

+### Version numbers in documentation

+We have introduced version markers to the documentation, to show users in which version a specific feature was introduced.
+This means that newly written documentation should be tagged with a placeholder, which will be replaced with the actual version upon release.

+There are 2 styles of placeholders used through the documentation, Please pick the one that fits your text better.
+(If in doubt, take a look at the existing version tags for other features.)

+- `> Introduced in Tasks X.Y.Z`
+  - This placeholder is usually used after a section heading.
+- `> X (Y and Z) was introduced in Tasks X.Y.Z`
+  - This placeholder is used when you need to tag a sub-part of something, for example a list.

+### How the documentation is generated

 We use [GitHub pages](https://pages.github.com/) for our documentation.
 You can read more about it at their [official documentation](https://docs.github.com/en/pages).

 To generate the documentation site on your machine, see [docs/README.md](docs/README.md).

+### Documentation and branches

 For documentation changes to show up at <https://obsidian-tasks-group.github.io/obsidian-tasks/> , they must be in the `gh-pages` branch.
 If you want to see your changes available immediately and not only after the next release, you should make your changes on the `gh-pages` branch.